hawaiidatascience/metaflowmics/Pipeline-ITS/README.md

 - RDPTools_path: path to the RDPTools folder

 ### Usage
-`nextflow run ITS-pipeline -profile manoa_hpc --its ITS1 --revRead 0` (or 1 to include the reverse reads)
+`nextflow run ITS-pipeline -profile manoa_hpc --locus ITS1 --pairEnd 0` (or 1 to include the reverse reads)